thanakijwanavit/samNbdevTemplate/README.md

   * put this on the top line `from src.<your nb name> import <your lambda function in nbdev>`
   * dont forget to put `#export` on top of the cells you want to include in the product

-8. (optional) to deploy using github action, edit the `deploy.yml` file as appropriate `in most cases you should only edit the last line`
+6. (optional) to deploy using github action, edit the `deploy.yml` file as appropriate `in most cases you should only edit the last line`

+7. go to [cloudformation](https://ap-southeast-1.console.aws.amazon.com/cloudformation) console to see the result